section-ed7d92c

 Auditor

 Any program not subjected to periodic monitoring and review is likely to fail and the audit program is no exception to it.
-The purpose of the audit program review is to ensure:
+The purpose of the audit program review is to ensure:- Whether the audits are happening as per the calendar?

-• Whether the reports are shared in a timely manner with all the stakeholders?
+- Whether the reports are shared in a timely manner with all the stakeholders?

-• Whether there are corrective actions in place for all the observed gaps?
+- Whether there are corrective actions in place for all the observed gaps?

-• Whether the corrective actions are being closed in a timebound manner?
+- Whether the corrective actions are being closed in a timebound manner?

 Monitoring an audit program can become extremely cumbersome without a dedicated tool like, SIMSA, which can not only pull all the information on click of a button but also send automated reminders to people, should there be any backlogs.
 The visibility of the status of the audit programs instils the seriousness and accountability in the organization

-5. Improving and refreshing the Audit Program:
+- Improving and refreshing the Audit Program:

 In a dynamic environment, it would be naïve to assume that the risks, controls and audit criteria once decided can be used for ever.
 As the business priorities change or there is a change in the risk profile or the nature of controls, the audit program must be altered to accommodate these changes.
 Also, if certain deficiencies were found in the previous audit program, the same should be rectified.
 This approach aligns with the PDCA (Plan-Do-Check-Act) framework of operational excellence.